-- The City's efforts to supplement Journey to Work data with meaningful local data led to the development of the Flagstaff Trip Diary Survey.
-Through this, the City showed that over 13% of all trips were walking and 9% were bicycling.
-The City also conducts pedestrian and bicycle counts at various locations every three years.
+- The city's efforts to supplement Journey to Work Census data with meaningful local data led to the development of the Flagstaff Trip Diary Survey, which is repeated every five years.
+Through this effort, the city determined that about 15% of all trips were walking and 9% were bicycling and that walking rates vary across the city.

-- Flagstaff is home to a popular and extensive trail system called the Flagstaff Urban Trail System (FUTS, pronounced "foots") that currently has over 50 miles of trails, with more than 80 more miles planned.
+- Flagstaff is home to a popular and extensive trail system called the Flagstaff Urban Trail System (FUTS, pronounced "foots") that currently has 56 miles of trails, with more than 130 more miles planned.

 - The City of Flagstaff works with the Coconino County Injury Prevention program to organize Safe Routes to School events and education programs for more than half of the elementary schools in the city.

 - Flagstaff Walks! is an annual event organized by the Pedestrian Advisory Committee and dedicated to celebrating Flagstaff’s walkable environment and raising awareness of walkability issues.
 Activities include Park(ing) Day, Crossing Guard Appreciation Day, International Walk to School Day, guided walks, and educational events like one focused on the science of visibility and reflectivity.